 The Problems Caused by Sleet and Freezing Rain

 When roof shingles age, they become brittle and begin to loosen.
 This can allow moisture from sleet to get underneath them.
-This is bad for a number of reasons:
+This is bad for several reasons:

 If too much water is allowed to accumulate this can place undue stress on your roof.
 To prevent this, make sure that you have your roof inspected and replaced (if it needs it) before winter.